octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 > - main function
 > - ligo compilation

-A Michelson smart contract can be broken down into three parts:
+//TODO (replace "can be broken into" by ?"defines three informations") A Michelson smart contract can be broken down into three parts:
 1. **parameter**: possible invocations of the smart contract
 2. **storage**: persistent data structure, on-chain.